gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/Get-AadrmTrackingLog.md

 ### Example 3: Get all tracking information for a user and save the results to a .csv file
 ```
 PS C:\>$trackingLogs = Get-AadrmTrackingLog -UserEmail "test@contoso.com"
-PS C:\>($trackingLogs | ConvertFrom-Json).SyncRoot | Export-Csv 'C:\Temp\TrackingLog.csv' -NoTypeInformation
+PS C:\>$trackingLogs | Export-Csv 'C:\Temp\TrackingLog.csv' -NoTypeInformation
 ```

 The first command generates a log of all the tracking information for documents that were protected by or accessed by the user with the email address "test@contoso.com", and saves the result in a variable.

-The second command then uses the [ConvertFrom-Json](https://docs.microsoft.com/powershell/module/microsoft.powershell.utility/convertfrom-json?view=powershell-4.0) cmdlet to convert the saved tracking information from json format to a PowerShell object.
-The [Export-Csv](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/export-csv?view=powershell-4.0) cmdlet can then convert the tracking information into .csv format, and saves it to the C:\Temp\TrackingLog.csv file.
+The second command then uses the [Export-Csv](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/export-csv?view=powershell-4.0) cmdlet to convert the tracking information into .csv format, and saves it to the C:\Temp\TrackingLog.csv file.

 ## PARAMETERS